Search: Advanced search

 Income and Resource Limits for New York State Public Health Insurance Programs

-The Affordable Care Act changes the rules for Medicaid income eligibility for many BUT NOT ALL New Yorkers, expanding eligibility for many people who were not eligible before, and allowing others to be eligible for Medicaid without a "spend-down."
+The Affordable Care Act changed the rules for Medicaid income eligibility for many BUT NOT ALL New Yorkers.
+People in the "MAGI" category - those NOT on Medicare -- have expanded eligibility up to 138% of the Federal Poverty Line, so may now qualify for Medicaid even if they were not eligible before, or may now be eligible for Medicaid without a "spend-down."

 This short summary chart shows that income limits have increased for the new "MAGI" category created by the Affordable Care Act, but not for the "Non-MAGI" population - the Disabled, Aged 65+ and Blind (DAB).